-Annualized base salaries, as in effect on December 31, 2017, and target AICP levels for 2017 are set forth below for each named executive officer.
+Annualized base salaries, as in effect on December 31, 2018, and target AICP levels for 2018 are set forth below for each named executive officer.

-2017 AICP Awards.
-During 2017, based on peer group compensation data presented by Mercer, the Compensation Committee approved an increase in Mr. Dodson's AICP target from 90% to 100%.
-The following performance metrics formed the basis for annual incentive award determinations for our named executive officers for 2017:
+2018 AICP Awards.
+The following performance metrics formed the basis for annual incentive award determinations for our named executive officers for 2018: